 Deepa Panchamia’s philosophy is to challenge the conventional perspectives of textiles.
 Through a repetitive and intricate process of folding, pleating, cutting, layering and stitching, her aim is to discover new ways to manipulate fabric and create engaging architectural formations.

-After graduating Deepa Panchamia set up her studio in London and worked with interior designers and architects to create site-specific commissions.
-In the summer of 2012, after her second artist residency in Fiskars Village – an artist community in rural, southern Finland – she moved to the Finnish countryside.
+After graduating she set up her studio in London and worked with interior designers and architects to create site-specific commissions.
+In 2012, Deepa Panchamia decided to move to Fiskars village – an artist community in rural, southern Finland.
 In Finland, she has the space to fully focus on her work and receives ongoing inspiration from the surrounding nature and other creative professionals who live there.

 Her previous projects have included the Premio Valcellina Award in Italy; the 7th Triennial of Contemporary Textiles Arts in Belgium; 100% Design London; commissioned textiles for the Louis Vuitton Maison London by Peter Marino Architects; the Cheongju International Craft Biennale in South Korea; the Nordic Craft Pavilion at the Grand Palais in Paris; the Contextile – Contemporary Textile Art Biennial in Portugal; installations and costumes for the Finnish National Opera; the Ultimate Impact exhibition in Copenhagen; and 'Enter and Encounter' Finland's 100 years exhibition at the Design Museum, Helsinki.